gssi/official-rasta-pms/Install.md

 * Microsoft Windows, Mac OS X or Unix Operating Systems and derived are supported
 * Latest OpenJDK 21 (or other Java distribution like Eclipse Adoptium https://adoptium.net/) is recommended.
 * Latest [Apache Maven](https://maven.apache.org/) installed.
 * A MySQL installed.
-For Mac OS or Windows, the [MAMP](https://www.mamp.info/) product contains MySQL.
+For macOS or Windows, the [MAMP](https://www.mamp.info/) product contains MySQL.

 ### Create a MySQL Database
 Create a user and a database with the following data: